 Scottsdale Ranch Sewer Line Rehabilitation

-The city of Scottsdale will be rehabilitating a large sewer mainline pipe in Scottsdale Ranch beginning in the fall of 2020.
-This critical project will require the complete closure of the trail along the southern boundary of Scottsdale Ranch adjacent to the Salt River Pima-Maricopa Indian Community between 96th and 104th streets for approximately five months.
+The city of Scottsdale will be rehabilitating a large sewer mainline pipe in Scottsdale Ranch beginning July 2021.
+This critical project will require the complete closure of the pedestrian trail along the southern boundary of Scottsdale Ranch adjacent to the Salt River Pima-Maricopa Indian Community between 96th and 104th streets.
+The project is expected to last approximately five to six months.

-As part of a citywide sewer condition assessment, this 5,300 linear foot segment of sewer pipe was identified to be at critical risk of failure.
-The project will address the deficient sewer capacity and odors currently being caused by the highly corroded pipe and manholes.
+As part of a citywide sewer condition assessment, this 5,300 linear foot segment of sewer pipe was identified to be at risk of failure.
+The project will address the deficient sewer capacity and current odor issues being caused by the corroded pipe and manholes.

-The pipe will be repaired through a cured-in-place pipe solution, which involves lining the pipe with a resin that, when cured, acts as a new pipeline.
-While the technique is considered a trenchless technology, digging and heavy equipment will be part of the construction process.
-The project will also require a sewer bypass be established to continue providing sewer service for the large customer base served by the line.
+The sewer pipe will be repaired through a cured-in-place pipe solution, which involves lining the pipe with a cured resin material that acts as a new pipeline.
+While the technique is considered a trenchless technology, excavation and heavy equipment will be needed for the construction process.
+The project will also require a sewer bypass be established to continue providing uninterrupted sewer service for the large customer base served by the subject line.

 What to Expect